 The program consists of three parts:

-- Development of a meta-leadership team project mentored by Harvard NPLI faculty.
+- Development of a meta-leadership team project mentored by NPLI faculty at Harvard.

-- A two and one-half day concluding seminar at which results of the meta-leadership projects are presented in teams.
+- A two and one-half day concluding seminar, conducted in-person on Harvard campus, at which results of the meta-leadership projects are presented in teams.

 Certificate of Completion